pull-stream/pull-ws/README.md

 Create a websocket client connection.
 Set `binary: true` to get a stream of arrayBuffers (on the browser).
 Defaults to true on node, but to strings on the browser.
 This may cause a problems if your application assumes binary.

+For adding options to the Websocket instance, as [websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options), you can provide an object with the `websocket` property into the connect options.

 ```js
 const stream = connect(url)
 // stream is duplex and is both a `source` and `sink`.